PistoiaAlliance/FAIR_Implementation/README.md

 # FAIR_Implementation
-Pistoia Alliance GitHub Repository for use with the FAIR Implementaiton project and project related activities.
+Pistoia Alliance GitHub Repository for use with the FAIR Implementation project and project related activities.